SuchitB09/E-Learning/README.md

 Track learning progress and earn certificates.

-Admins can:
+--Admins can:

   Manage courses and users.

   Create and modify assessments.

   View platform analytics and oversee user engagement through the dashboard at http://localhost:3000/dashboard.